-A debtor may initiate the process by filing a notice of intention to make a proposal, giving it the same benefits in terms of protection from creditors as a DIP financing and as a disclaimer of agreements.
+A debtor may initiate the process by filing a notice of intention to make a proposal, giving it the same benefits in terms of protection from creditors, DIP financing and disclaimer of agreements.
 The ability to obtain an immediate stay of proceedings through a simple paper filing without any need for a court order can make this an attractive option.
 The debtor will then have 30 days within which to file a proposal, subject to extension or abridgement by the court.
 In total, the process, including all court-ordered extensions (of up to 45 days each), cannot take more than six months.
 Failure to file a proposal within the required time results in automatic bankruptcy.
-The debtor also is required to file, within 10 days of filing a notice of intention, cash flows showing an ability to bring a viable proposal and any failure to do so also results in automatic bankruptcy.
+The debtor also is required to file, within 10 days of filing a notice of intention, cash flows showing an ability to bring a viable proposal and failure to do so also results in automatic bankruptcy.

 When a proposal has been fully performed, the trustee gives a certificate to that effect to the debtor and the official receiver.
-Where there is default under a proposal, which is not remedied by the debtor or waived by the creditors, the creditors or the trustee may apply to the court for an order annulling the proposal.
+Where there is default, which is not remedied by the debtor or waived by the creditors, the creditors or the trustee may apply to the court for an order annulling the proposal.
 When a proposal is annulled, there is a deemed assignment in bankruptcy by the debtor.

-The BIA also allows for an out-of-the-ordinary-course sale of the debtor's business and assets without shareholder approval, but subject to approval of the court.
+The BIA also allows for an out-of-the-ordinarycourse sale of the debtor's business and assets without shareholder approval, but subject to approval of the court.
 This may occur where a proposal does not appear possible, or only possible with the proceeds of such sale.
-Vesting orders are regularly granted in conjunction with sale approvals and reverse vesting orders may be granted in exceptional circumstances.
+Vesting orders are regularly granted in conjunction with sale approvals.